Top-ranked recipe named "Classic Rice Pilaf"

 Try this Classic Rice Pilaf recipe, or contribute your own.
-"Life2" and "Lifetime tv" are two of the tags cooks chose for Classic Rice Pilaf.
+"Life2" and "Lifetime tv" are two tags used to describe Classic Rice Pilaf.

 "Great rice cooking method thank you so much for sharing!
 I did have to cook a bit longer than directions, but I used a cast iron Dutch oven and my oven could be a bit off.
 Don't skip out on the bay leaves, they make this dish very aromatic"- platinumdiva

 1. Heat the oven to 350 F. 2.
 Over medium heat in an ovenproof saucepan with a tight-fitting lid, heat the butter or oil.
 Add the chopped onion and garlic and cook until soft and translucent, 3 to 5 minutes.
 Add the rice and stir until well coated.
 3. Add the water or stock.
 Add the bay leaves and season with salt and pepper.
 Bring the mixture to a boil over high heat.
 4. Cover and place in the heated oven and cook for 17 minutes.
 Remove the bay leaves and fluff with a fork.
 Taste and adjust for seasoning.
 (You can also add a couple of tablespoons of fresh chopped parsley for added flavor.)
 Notes: This is a no-fail method of cooking rice.
 I have always said that learning this method alone was worth the cost of culinary school!
 The basic formula remains the same, 1 cup of rice to 1 1/2 cups of liquid, and always, 17 minutes exactly. ?
 1998 Lifetime Entertainment Services.
 All rights reserved.
 MC formatted using MC buster by Barb at PK Recipe by: Virginia Willis